brofegroy/WordBlitz/~README/STRUCTURE.md

 This is the entry point of the application.
 It initializes the app and includes the main method.

 ## /lib/screens
 The /lib/screens folder contains the screens of the application.
-Each screen has its own folder with three main files.
+Each screen has its own folder with three main files, and another folder within it containing the documentation on the screen's inputs, outputs, dependencies, and bugs if applicable.

 ### Naming Screens
 For a screen named "QuorumKazakh", the files and folder structure would look like this: